 Frame Generation (same section):

-If you want consistency: turn Frame Generation off.
+If you want maximum consistency and responsiveness: turn Frame Generation off.

 2) Shadows (Graphics → Shadow Settings)